FIWARE/tutorials.Step-by-Step/docs/media-streams.md

 ### Backend - WebSocket Connection

-Dynamic communication between the frontend rendered web page and the Back-End application server occurs using [WebSockets](https://www.html5rocks.com/en/tutorials/websockets/basics/).
+Dynamic communication between the frontend rendered web page and the backend application server occurs using [WebSockets](https://www.html5rocks.com/en/tutorials/websockets/basics/).
 The code handling the connection at the server can be seen below: